KyGost/Kopple/documentation/main.md

 ## Aims
 ### User Interface
 The interface should be very simple.
 Not too much going on.
 Just relevant information.
+See [Patchwork](https://github.com/ssbc/patchwork) for an example.
-See
+See [Client#Interface](client.md#interface for main article

 ## Documentation
 [Structure](structure.md) outlines the backend(?).
 [Client](client.md) outlines the functioning.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NzYwNzA2XX0=
+eyJoaXN0b3J5IjpbODk1NTIwOTQ1XX0=
 -->